-UNEMPLOYMENT INSURANCE STATE QUALITY SERVICE PLAN SIGNATURE PAGE This Unemployment Insurance State Quality So of Labor, Employment and Training Administr between the Department sion of Workforce Service F STATE AGENCY) S The Unemployment Insurance SQSP is part of fiscal year, the State agency will adhere to and interpreted by the DOL, and adhere to the Federal Work performed under this agreement will activities as identified in the SQSP Handbook and the square of the squ carry out the standards set forth in real requirements related to the use be in accordance with the assurance Federal UI Law as of granted funds.
-TYPED NAME AND TITLE SIGNATURE DATE Hugh McDonald STATE ADMINISTRATOR (print name) Bowk 9/7/23 DOL - REGIONAL OFFICE APPROVING OFFICIAL (print name) DOL - NATIONAL OFFICE APPROVING OFFICIAL (print name)
+FY 2024 UNEMPLOYMENT INSURANCE STATE QUALITY SERVICE PLAN SIGNATURE PAGE This Unemployment Insurance State Quality Service Plan (SQSP) is entered into between the Department of Labor, Employment and Training Administration, and Arkansas Division of Workforce Services (NAME OF STATE AGENCY) The Unemployment Insurance SQSP is part of the State's overall operating plan and, during this Federal fiscal year, the State agency will adhere to and carry out the standards set forth in Federal UI Law as interpreted by the DOL, and adhere to the Federal requirements related to the use of granted funds.
+All work performed under this agreement will be in accordance with the assurances and descriptions of activities as identified in the SQSP Handbook and will be subject to its terms.
+SIGNATURE DATE TYPED NAME AND TITLE 9/7/23 Hugh McDonald STATE ADMINISTRATOR (print name) DOL - REGIONAL OFFICE APPROVING OFFICIAL (print name) DOL - NATIONAL OFFICE APPROVING OFFICIAL (print name) (if required)

 - B. REQUIREMENTS FOR STATES ELECTING TO INCLUDE UI IN THE COMBINED STATE PLAN States that elect to include UI in the Combined State Plan must: - 1.
-SUBMIT AN SQSP IN THE FOLLOWING MANNER DEPENDING ON THEIR TIMING IN THE SQSP CYCLE:
+SUBMIT AN SQSP IN THE FOLLOWING MANNER DEPENDING ON THEIR TIMING IN THE SOSP CYCLE: